 Read more in the press release.

-Watch the full hearing in the video below.
+Watch the full hearing in this video.